The report by TechUK and GfK found that ownership of smart speakers/home assistants has doubled but the popularity of smart homes has stagnated.

 Our FRESH DATA posts highlight the latest independent research.

-Matthew Evans, head of techUK’s IoT program commented in an emailed statement to Computer Business Review: “The Connected Home can deliver real productivity and cost savings to consumers, as well as that elusive prize of peace of mind.
+Matthew Evans, head of techUK’s IoT program says, “The Connected Home can deliver real productivity and cost savings to consumers, as well as that elusive prize of peace of mind.
 However, our report demonstrates that privacy and security concerns are real barriers to the adoption of connected home technologies.”

-Emma Kendrew, Artificial Intelligence Lead for Accenture said in an emailed statement to Computer Business Review: “Many people are not using them to their full potential because of trust issues.
+Emma Kendrew, Artificial Intelligence Lead for Accenture says, “Many people are not using them to their full potential because of trust issues.
 There are a lot of misconceptions out there about how these voice assistants work.
 Artificial intelligence and the voice assistants that use it are examples of technology that should serve humanity.
 So as the developers of these services, we need to bridge that trust gap, so that people can see and make use of the many benefits instead.
 One avenue is for technology companies to extend their work with financial institutions to create services that consumers have greater trust and confidence in.”